Parent School Association:

 Chapter Leader: Zoë Neuberger

 Zoë is the parent of a preschooler who teaches her so much every day.
-She looks forward to getting to know — and helping to build — the Two Rivers community through the PSA.
+She looks forward to getting to know — and helping to build — the Two Rivers community through the FSA.
 Zoë was actively involved in the Mundo Verde parent association for six years when her older child — now a 9th grader at School Without Walls — attended.
 She’s worked for 20 years at a nonprofit policy organization that seeks to reduce poverty and inequality, where she focuses on improving children’s access to nutrition programs, including school meals.

 Chapter Leader: Rena Rudavsky

 Joining the Two Rivers community for her second year, Rena is the parent of two energetic lower school students and is an active H St resident.
-Through her work on the PSA, she is committed to facilitating a dynamic and engaging experience for all learners and believes in amplifying the value of our rich resources, including the dedication of our community, the city in which we live, and the deep knowledge of our professional team.
+Through her work on the FSA, she is committed to facilitating a dynamic and engaging experience for all learners and believes in amplifying the value of our rich resources, including the dedication of our community, the city in which we live, and the deep knowledge of our professional team.
 She is an experienced academic policy researcher, currently working on the study of happiness.
 Prior to her current research, Rena specialized in economic and technology adoption policy across a range of fields, including education, healthcare, international development, and national security.
 Rena holds degrees in Applied Economics, History and Mechanical Engineering.